Echodeo/blaze-api-cpp/README.md

-#Blaze CPP API
+#Blaze API - CPP

-This repository is the home of the Blaze CPP API
+This repository is the home of the Blaze API in C++